 Index Storage Settings

-A Secondary Index can be saved in either of two ways: standard or memory-optmized.
+A Secondary Index can be saved in either of two ways: memory-optimized or standard.

 Memory-optimized index-storage allows high-speed maintenance and scanning; since the index is kept fully in memory at all times.
 A snapshot of the index is maintained on disk, to permit rapid recovery if node-failures are experienced.
 To be consistently beneficial, memory-optimized index-storage requires that all nodes running the Index Service have a memory quota sufficient for the number and size of their resident indexes, and for the frequency with which the indexes will be updated and scanned.